Chef De Partie

 Contracted Hours per Week: 35

-Durham University Summer Recruitment Campaign.
-With a new Academic term upon us, we are looking for driven and passionate individuals to join our University facilities teams.
+Durham University Spring/Summer Recruitment Campaign.
+We are looking for driven and passionate individuals to join our University kitchen teams.
 We have varied opportunities across our teams and colleges, please review our adverts to find out more!

 The Department and role purpose